lizagne/bristol-shortest-routes/README.md

 # My Bristol
-The shortest routes around my favourite places in Bristol
+The shortest routes around my favourite places in Bristol.

-This is a coding challenge to create a react app to find the shortest routes.
+This is a coding challenge to create a react app to find the shortest routes between two points.

 PLEASE NOTE: This is definitely still very much WIP, I have loved the challenge, but have realised that I have a lot more learning to do in getting up to scratch with React.
 But I'm determined to do it and will continue on this project to try to complete it as a study tool.